 I HAVE A LONG HISTORY, which isn't entirely a good thing.
 The good part: lots of great memories and much less cluelessness.
 The bad part: I probably won't be around in twenty years.
 Just saying.

-I was at UC Berkeley during the Free Speech movement, and a student at it's Graduate School of Journalism during its heady first two years.
+I was at UC Berkeley during the Free Speech movement and a student at it's Graduate School of Journalism during the school’s heady first two years.
 After that I freelanced for national magazines at a time when you could do that and make a living (see two of my stories in the Articles link on my Homepage.)
-I also edited magazines when they were not yet digital and wrote an adventure travel book that people say they can't put down even though they know I make it out alive.
-(Still in print on Amazon.)
+I also edited magazines when they were not yet digital and wrote an adventure travel book that people still say they can't put down.
+(You can order it on Amazon.)

 MY BOOK: "Shooting the Boh: A Woman's Voyage Down the Wildest River in Borneo."